-As of March 31, 2007 and December 31, 2006, the Company had net deferred income tax liabilities of approximately \$526 million and \$514 million, respectively.
-Approximately \$200 million of the deferred tax liabilities recorded in the condensed consolidated financial statements at March 31, 2007 and December 31, 2006 relate to certain indirect subsidiaries of Charter Holdco, which file separate income tax returns.
+As of March 31, 2007 and December 31, 2006, the Company had net deferred income tax liabilities of approximately \$200 million.
+The deferred tax liabilities relate to certain of the Company's indirect subsidiaries, which file separate income tax returns.

-During the three months ended March 31, 2007 and 2006, the Company recorded \$69 million and \$9 million of income tax expense, respectively.
-Income tax expense of \$1 million was associated with discontinued operations for the three months ended March 31, 2006.
-Income tax expense is recognized through increases in the deferred tax liabilities related to Charter's investment in Charter Holdco, as well as current federal and state income tax expense and increases to the deferred tax liabilities of certain of Charter's indirect corporate subsidiaries.
+During each of the three months ended March 31, 2007 and 2006, the Company recorded \$2 million of income tax expense.
+Income tax expense is recognized through current federal and state income tax expense as well as increases to the deferred tax liabilities of certain of the Company's indirect corporate subsidiaries.